hyperledger-archives/sawtooth-docs-archive/docs/1.2/architecture/injecting_batches_block_validation_rules.md

     takes a list of transaction indices in the block and enforces the rule on each.
 This rule is useful in combination with the other rules to ensure a client is not submitting transactions that should only be injected by the winning validator.
+For example, the string `local:0,1` means that the first two transactions in the block must be signed with the same key as the block itself.
+As with `XatY`, a negative index counts backward from the end of the block.

 # Example: BlockInfoInjector